LatticeQCD/AnalysisToolbox/docs_src/glossary/latqcdtools.math.spline.md

     Return a list of nknots randomly spaced knots.

-`getSpline(xdata, ydata, num_knots=None, edata=None, order=3, rand=False, fixedKnots=None, getAICc=False, natural=False, smooth=None)`
+`getSpline(xdata, ydata, num_knots=None, edata=None, order=3, rand=False, fixedKnots=None, getAICc=False, natural=False)`

-    This is a wrapper that calls SciPy spline fitting methods, depending on your needs.
-Calls LSQUnivariateSpline by default.
-If you need to ensure a well defined second derivative at the knots, we call instead UnivariateSpline, since LSQUnivariate spline seems to have no smoothing option.
-Sadly if you call UnivariateSpline, you can't specify the knots, so you can't both pick knots and smooth.
+    This is a wrapper that calls SciPy spline interpolation methods, depending on your needs.
+Generally this uses scipy.interpolate.splrep, which uses B-splines.
+If natural=True and edata=None, it will use scipy.interpolate.CubicSpline to solve.
+If natural=True and edata are provided, it will do a smoothing spline that attempts to force no curvature at the endpoints, based on the penultimate points.

     Args:
         xdata (array-like)